First published at turkishlawblog.com/home

 The main characteristic of the relative grounds for refusal is that they are based on an earlier right held on the trademark application against which the opposition is filed for its rejection.
 Unlike absolute grounds for refusal which are listed under Article 5 of the Code, they are not related to the public interest.
 Therefore, the relative grounds for refusal are not ex-officio examined by the Office in trademark application procedures.
 Instead, in the opposition proceedings, the relative grounds for refusal must be raised within two months from the bulletin date of the trademark application of which refusal is requested.
 The decision of the Office on the opposition can be appealed within two months before the Re-examination and Evaluation Board (“Board”) of the Office.
-An annulment lawsuit against the respective decision of the Board may be initiated before the Ankara Intellectual and Industrial Rights Civil Court, again in two months from the date of notification.
+A cancellation action against the respective decision of the Board may be initiated before the Ankara Civil Court of Intellectual and Industrial Property Rights, again in two months from the date of notification.
 Here, it is noteworthy that any relative ground for refusal which has not been filed in the two-month opposition period cannot be raised at the appeal stage before the Board or at the annulment lawsuit before the court.

 b.
 Invalidity Lawsuit Against Registered Trademarks